Quick overview:

 With its predecessor Windows 95, Microsoft really didn't win any laurels when it came to having the most stable and crash-proof operating system.
 The long-suffering user had to fight his way through exception errors and blue screens of death until he could continue his work without any problems.
 Driver problems and software errors were often the cause.
 Unfortunately, these unstable programs always took Windows down with them, which meant a reboot and possible data loss.

 Many new functions make Windows 98 a more stable operating system than its predecessor in the 95 version.
-Unfortunately, the overall situation doesn't look very good for the sleek new Windows either.
+Unfortunately, the overall situation does not look very good for the sleek new Windows either.
 Crashes due to driver problems, the famous screen freezing and blue screens - this is also a sad reality with the new Windows, but this does not mean that it crashes permanently.
 Only if a program becomes unstable does it drag your operating system down with it.

 How secure is Windows 98?
 An insight into the security features

 The password properties of Windows 98 (as with 95) are a laudable approach, but totally pointless.
-A click on Cancel in this password dialog allows every user complete access to the computer.
+A click on Cancel in this password dialog gives every user complete access to the computer.
 The creation of several separate user accounts is still reserved for Windows NT systems.

 Conclusion: Is Windows 98 suitable for you?